Tar Heal Paws IconTar Heal Paws

 Make a Gift

-Tar Heal Paws, welcomes support from the community through the Medical Foundation of North Carolina, Inc. a non-profit, 501(c)(3) organization.
+The UNC Hospitals Volunteer Services Fund supports Tar Heal Paws programming.
+We welcome support from the community through the Medical Foundation of North Carolina, Inc. a non-profit, 501(c)(3) organization.
+Please search "UNC Hospitals Volunteer Services Fund (343996)."

 Donate